Chauncey Sparks: Race relations

 Sparks was an outspoken opponent of what he terms as "federal encroachments" on what he perceived as states rights issues, especially regarding race relations.
 Alabama, like other Southern states, had established legal racial segregation in the late 19th and early 20th centuries; it excluded blacks from voting by a variety of devices and had Jim Crow as the custom.

 During his campaign, Sparks pledged to "keep the federal government's nose out of Alabama business."
 He believed in "absolute segregation" and said the Alabama Democratic Party should "do everything necessary to maintain an all-white party."

 During his administration, Alabama voters approved the Boswell Amendment, which reduced the already limited franchise of black people in the state.
 Sparks had campaigned heavily for the amendment, saying it was needed to prevent "a flood of Negroes" from registering to vote as a result of the recent US Supreme Court ruling Smith v.
 Allwright (1944) that determined white primaries were unconstitutional, as used in Alabama and some other states to restrict access to Democratic Party primaries, which were the only competitive political contests left.

 In response to nationwide protests over the kidnapping and gang rape of Recy Taylor, an African American woman from Abbeville, Sparks "reluctantly agreed to launch an investigation" to keep the Federal government from becoming involved.
 The six white men who raped Taylor admitted to authorities what they had done, but two all-white grand juries subsequently declined to indict them.
 (As most blacks could not vote, they were excluded from juries.)

 In 2011, the Alabama House of Representatives apologized to Taylor on behalf of the state "for its failure to prosecute her attackers" and bring them to justice.

 Later life

-Sparks was defeated in his bid for reelection in 1950 by Democrat Gordon Persons.
+Unable to succeed himself in office, Sparks left the governor's seat in 1947, replaced by Democrat Jim Folsom.
+He attempted to return to office in the 1950 election, but lost in the primary to Democrat Gordon Persons.
 Sparks devoted the rest of his life to his private law practice in Eufaula.
 A lifelong bachelor, he died there on November 6, 1968.